'tis the season...

 Blimey, Guv'nor!

+The number of child buskers on the streets of Melbourne at this time of year is somewhat disturbing!
 Quite Dickensian, really.
 Three times now, as I've been winding my way through the busy streets, dodging hassled shoppers, scenes have struck me as redolent of Oliver Twist or a latter day Hard Times.
 I'll describe the two that struck me most for you:

-into space, fiddling on miniature violins.
+Two 5 or so year olds, a brother and sister, were standing side-by-side at the traffic lights, facing shoppers, frowning as they stared off into space, fiddling on miniature violins.
 The plaintive sound of the jigs they were playing on their battered instruments were only surpassed in poverty by the drab, ill-fitting Victorian rags they were draped in.
 Their little slip of black cloth strewn on the ground showing little silver or gold from an unappreciative public (myself included).
 They appeared profoundly weary and unhappy, a haunted look of innocence lost in their eyes, the dawning awareness of a bleak future.
 They looked like they would be happier if their parents had set them to the artful task of pick pocketing.

 What kind of a misguided parent puts their child up to busking in such ways during Christmas?